netidx/netidx-book/src/quick_start.md

 `cargo install netidx-tools`

+if you are on Max OS you must use,

+`cargo install --no-default-features netidx-tools`

 This will build and install the `netidx` command, which contains all the built in command line tools necessary to run to the resolver server, as well as the publisher/subscriber command line tools